Penny Branning: Storylines

-Penny is mentioned to be the daughter of established character, Jack Branning (Scott Maslen).
-Jack's girlfriend Ronnie Mitchell (Samantha Janus) finds tickets for a ballet, which Jack says are for Penny as it is her birthday and she loves dancing.
-Ronnie meets Penny and Selina, and Selina asks Ronnie if she knows why Penny is paralyzed from the waist down and uses a wheelchair.
+Penny is mentioned to be the daughter of established character Jack Branning (Scott Maslen).
+Jack's girlfriend Ronnie Mitchell (Samantha Womack) finds tickets for a ballet, which Jack says are for Penny, as it is her birthday and she loves dancing.
+Ronnie meets Penny and Selina, and Selina asks Ronnie whether she knows why Penny is paralysed from the waist down and uses a wheelchair.
 Jack claims that when he was a police officer, he caught a drug dealer who deliberately hit Penny with his car when she and Selina were waiting at a bus stop, but it is later revealed that Jack was a corrupt officer taking payment from a drugs baron in return for tip-offs, and that when Jack was unable to tip off the baron and he was arrested, one of his associates carried out the attack in revenge.
 Jack takes Penny and Selina out for Penny's birthday, and afterwards they kissed in Selina's flat.
 Selina revealed the next day how upset Penny was that Jack was not there when she woke up.
 Selina decided to move to France where her parents lived, taking Penny with her.
 Penny visits Jack in April 2008 and is cold towards Ronnie, preferring to go shopping with her aunt Tanya Branning (Jo Joyner).
 Penny does not want to return to France but is persuaded by Jack.

-Fifteen years later, Penny returns to Walford with her cousin, Lauren Branning (Jacqueline Jossa) and Lauren's son, Louie Beale (Jake McNally) after they were living in France.
+Fifteen years later, Penny returns to Walford with her cousin, Lauren Branning (Jacqueline Jossa) and Lauren's son, Louie Beale (Jake McNally), after they had been living in France.
 It is revealed that Penny is being blackmailed by Juliette Dubois (Lily Catalifo) into smuggling drugs.
 Penny, Lauren and Louie arrive in England and a sniffer dog detects Penny's drugs in Lauren's bag at the airport, leading to her arrest.
 Jack and Louie's father Peter Beale (Thomas Law) suspects that Penny planted the drugs on Lauren, so Penny hands herself in to the police.
-Penny has denies getting a lawyer and Jack then instructs her to take any deal she's offered.
+Penny declines a lawyer and Jack then instructs her to take any deal she's offered.
 Jack relays the information about Juliette to the police.
 In a blackmail attempt, Penny pushes herself out of her wheelchair to blame it on the inspector in order to make a deal linked to her and Lauren being released, but is caught in the act as the inspector reveals that there are two cameras.
 The inspector asks Penny to confess everything about Juliette so that she and Lauren can go.
 Lauren is released but is angry when Penny confesses to her about planting the drugs; she plans to leave Walford with Louie, but, after a conversation with Sonia Fowler (Natalie Cassidy), the cousins make up and move in together.
 Peter is initially unhappy about this but Penny convinces him that she is not a bad person.